-NOTE: If you do not request to be restored to your former name at the time of divorce, you may do so by a separate request no longer than 18 months after the date the clerk enters a decree (judgment) of absolute divorce.
+NOTE: Effective October 1, 2017, if you do not request to be restored to your former name at this time, you may do so by a separate request no longer than 18 months after the date the clerk enters a decree (judgment) of absolute divorce.

 Paragraph 15: Grounds for Divorce - read each ground and check any that apply to your case (you may check more than one).
-The ground you choose must have already "accrued" before filing this Complaint.
-For example, to check Twelve (12) Month Separation you must have been separated for 12 months before filing for divorce using this ground.
+The ground you choose must have already accrued before filing this Complaint, for example, to check 12-Month Separation you must have been separated for 12 months before filing for divorce using this ground.

-NOTE: About the Mutual Consent ground: If you and your spouse have minor children together you may not use the Mutual Consent ground for divorce.
-If you are filing for divorce using this ground you must have a written agreement with your spouse that resolves all property and alimony issues, you MUST attach a copy of your agreement signed by both parties to the Complaint AND both parties MUST attend the final divorce hearing.
-IF YOU DO NOT PROVIDE A SIGNED AGREEMENT OR IF EITHER SPOUSE FAILS TO ATTEND THE FINAL DIVORCE HEARING A DIVORCE CANNOT BE GRANTED.
+NOTE: About the Mutual Consent ground: If you are filing for divorce using this ground you must have a written agreement with your spouse that resolves all property and alimony issues, you MUST attach a copy of your agreement signed by both parties to the Complaint, and the child support worksheet if you have children.
+If you have children, you must also include child custody, access, and support of minor or dependent child(ren) in your signed agreement and attach a completed Child Support Worksheet.
+IF YOU DO NOT PROVIDE A SIGNED AGREEMENT A DIVORCE CANNOT BE GRANTED.